spring-projects/spring-ai/models/spring-ai-bedrock/README_COHERE_CHAT.md

 ## 1.2 BedrockCohereChatClient

-[BedrockCohereChatClient](./src/main/java/org/springframework/ai/bedrock/cohere/BedrockCohereChatClient.java) implements the Spring-Ai `AiClient` and `AiStreamingClient` on top of the `CohereChatBedrockApi`.
+[BedrockCohereChatClient](./src/main/java/org/springframework/ai/bedrock/cohere/BedrockCohereChatClient.java) implements the Spring-Ai `ChatClient` and `StreamingChatClient` on top of the `CohereChatBedrockApi`.

 You can use like this: